 JUST WHO IS JOHN GALT, ANYWAY?
 A CARNIVALESQUE APPROACH TO ATLAS SHRUGGED, pp. 28-40

-Based on a paper delivered at a conference devoted to carnivalesque studies, this article focuses attention on Rand's masterwork, .
+Based on a paper delivered at a conference devoted to carnivalesque studies, this article focuses attention on Rand's masterwork, Atlas Shrugged.
 By utilizing the carnivalesque techniques of Menippean satire and the "dialogic" interplay of narrative voices, with trickster-heroes as the agents of social change, the author argues that Rand ruthlessly deconstructs the logic of command economies and models a society turned, as Bakhtin would say, "topsy turvy" in favor of pure free enterprise.
 In doing so, she also contests the political boundaries of a stereotypically left-wing genre whose scholars are also typically Marxian.

 THE BENEFICIARY STATEMENT AND BEYOND, pp. 41-53

-The beneficiary statement refers to a passage in the Introduction of .
+The beneficiary statement refers to a passage in the Introduction of The Virtue of Selfishness.
 It concerns who the beneficiary of an action should be and any breach between actor and beneficiary.
 This article critiques said passage and shows how rational self-interest extends beyond the actor's self-interest more narrowly conceived.
 It critiques the Trader Principle and shows further how trade extends rational self-interest beyond the actor's self-interest more narrowly conceived.
 It shows how the virtue of independence does not imply that all dependence is a vice.
 Dependence in collaborative action even extends to the virtue of productiveness.

 ULTIMATE VALUE: SELF-CONTRADICTORY, pp. 54-67